EmilyFotopoulou/Geomaps_pie.py/README.md

 **`--pie_size`**  : a numerical value setting the size of the pie chart.
 Default size: 100.

 **`--pie_text_loc`**  : a numerical value setting the distance from the centre of each pie chart to display the text marker.
-Range 0-1.
+Range: 0-1.

 #### Colour bar editing: